doublespring168/JaPS/README.md

 I have started this project to learn myself how Pub/Sub libraries can work and it has turned out that JaPS works really well, therefore I have decided to publish it here on GitHub.

+JaPS now has also memory snapshot support to create a backup of cached data or to use it as a "persistent" memory database.

 # Features

 - in-memory key-value cache (based on json, so class serialization possible)
+- cache memory snapshots
 - channels
 - channel handler (json object and custom object)
 - key-value based handler method invocation